ruthschulz/Book_Summarizer/Book_Summarizer/README.md

 ## Project code:

+- abstractive_summarizer.py

+Functions for creating abstractive summaries of chapters

-book_summarizer.py
+- book_summarizer.py

-Run from command line, choose a book title, output is a summary of the book
+Run from command line, choose a book title, output is a summary of the book with the chosen features

-data_download_and_stats.py
+- data.py

 Functions for downloading the books from Project Gutenberg, and for processing the text files

-entity_extraction.py
+- entity_extraction.py

-Functions for entity extraction using spaCy
+Functions for creating entity summaries of chapters using spaCy

-existing_methods.py

-Test of the existing extractive summarizer methods

-extractive_summarizer.py
+- extractive_summarizer.py

-Functions for creating extractive summaries of chapters
+Functions for creating extractive summaries of chapters using sumy